sev7n/assignmentOneAttempt2/README.md

     Any web browser should work.

 ## Usage
-    Follow the links
+    Follow the links.

 ## Credits
     Instructions from Trilogy, 2u Ed, the instructor Nijest and TAs Gordon and Wagner.

-    Assistance from : Nijesh, Gordon and Wagner
+    Assistance from : Nijesh, Gordon and Wagner.

 ## License
     This is free and unencumbered software released into the public domain.